Paige Lorenze

-Paige Lorenze (born January 26, 1998) is an American influencer and entrepreneur known for posting lifestyle and fashion content on Instagram and YouTube.
+Paige Elizabeth Paul (née Lorenze; born January 26, 1998) is an American influencer and entrepreneur known for posting lifestyle and fashion content on Instagram and YouTube.
 She created the lifestyle brand Dairy Boy in 2021.

 Life and career

-Lorenze grew up in small-town Connecticut.
+Lorenze grew up between a in small-town Connecticut and a small town in Vermont.
 She attended Burke Mountain Academy, a boarding school in Vermont, to train as an alpine skier.
-She moved to New York City to study at the New School's Parsons School of Design, graduating in 2021.
+She moved to New York City to study at the New School graduating in 2021.

 While in New York, Lorenze began posting lifestyle and fashion content on Instagram, followed by a YouTube vlog in early 2020.
-She met NHL hockey player Kasperi Kapanen in 2019 and gained social media followers as she dated other famous men such as actor Armie Hammer (whom she and others accused of abuse in 2021), country singer Morgan Wallen, and television personality Tyler Cameron.

-In 2021, Lorenze launched the lifestyle brand Dairy Boy, selling things such as clothing, accessories, and candles.
-The brand name comes from her preference for dairy milk over milk alternatives.
-She moved to Southport, Connecticut, in September 2022 as she reoriented her social media content to suburban or country life.
-Her vlog began featuring home cooking and horseback riding.
-She started dating professional tennis player Tommy Paul in 2022 and has featured him in her vlog while accompanying him on tour.
+In 2021, Lorenze launched the lifestyle brand Dairy Boy..
+The brand name comes from her preference for dairy milk over milk alternatives and the concept of returning to your roots.
+She moved out of the city to Southport, Connecticut, in September 2022 and she reoriented her social media content to a country life, much more reflective of how she was raised.
+Her vlogs began featuring home cooking, horseback riding, and building her brand from the suburbs.
+Shorly after leaving Manhattan she started dating professional tennis player Tommy Paul in 2022 and has featured him in her vlogs while accompanying him on tour occasionally.
 While dating Paul, she opened a Dairy Boy pop-up shop in SoHo during the 2023 US Open.
 The couple announced their engagement in July 2025.
+The couple married on July 14, 2026 at Old Westbury Gardens in Long Island, New York.